 What Is Co-Sleeping?

 Co-sleeping is when you and your baby sleep in close physical contact in the same bed.
 Ideally, both of you will be aware of how close you are to each other.
 Many parents co-sleep to more easily breastfeed their babies at night.
 Having the baby close when they wake up wanting breast milk can be a convenience.
-Some people also believe that co-sleeping can help the baby fall back asleep faster.
+Some people also believe that co-sleeping can help the baby fall back to sleep faster.
 Co-sleeping may also help the mother to sync sleep cycles with her baby.

-Although some parents see benefits to co-sleeping with their child, the American Academy of Pediatrics does not recommend it.
+Although some parents see benefits to co-sleeping with their child, the American Academy of Pediatrics (AAP) does not recommend it.
 It’s much safer for your infant or toddler to sleep alone in their own bed.

 Is Co-Sleeping With a Toddler Safe?